Table of Contents

 JSON parsing fails Input not valid JSON Use the Validator tool first to check format

-Slow response with many tools Model evaluates all tool schemas Limit to 5-10 tools per agent for best performance
+Slow response with many tools Model evaluates all tool schemas Start with a focused tool set and add tools incrementally while monitoring latency and accuracy

 Next Steps